 It’s free and available from Oracle VM VirtualBox

-Don’t install Virtual box from the Default 16.04 Repositories as this isa nout of date version of Virtual box and Virtual box 5.2 is the latest.
+Don’t install Virtualbox from the default 16.04 Repositories as this is an out of date version of Virtualbox – Virtualbox 5.2.x is the latest.

 To install virtual box and the Virtual box extension pack which adds useful new features to this popular virtualisation package.

 At the time of writing this post, there seemed to be an issue with installing the virtual box extension pack via the terminal, so I needed to use a work-around.

 Download Virtual Box Extension pack 5.2.10 and manually install it.